Bliwi/osu2configs/README.md

 1. Download the Config.bat in the releases tab.

-2.Move it to your Osu! folder.
+2. Move it to your Osu! folder.

-3.Run the script.
+3. Run the script.

 Disclaimer:
-I'm not a programmer and i don't have much experience with coding. if you have any improovements you would like,feel free to do so.
+I'm not a programmer and i don't have much experience with coding. if you have any improovements you would like to make,feel free to do so.